 Upper Iowa University General Education program is guided by the Peacock Pillars and promotes foundational learning in multiple disciplines.
 The four Peacock Pillars (demonstrate technological literacy, exercise critical thinking across disciplines, communicate effectively, and engage as members of a diverse community) are student learning outcomes achieved by all Upper Iowa University graduates, and represent critical skills necessary for meaningful participation in society.
 The Pillars assessed by this course are indicated below:

-- Demonstrate technological literacy

-- Exercise critical thinking across disciplines

-- Communicate effectively
+Communicate effectively

-- Engage as members of a diverse community
+Engage as members of a diverse community

 Course Requirements and Grading Criteria

 Course Requirements